 Data Fabric Components from NetApp

 This Storage Operating Systems is the basis for the virtualized shared storage infrastructures which make up the data fabric.
 It offers integration with hypervisors such as VMware ESX® and Microsoft® Hyper-V®.
 If you have NetApp running in 7-mode, we can help you migrate – no time like now.

 NetApp FlexArray Storage Virtualization Software

-FlexArray storage virtualization software lets you bring your existing NetApp eSeries, EMC, HP, and Hitachi storage under your Clustered Data Ontap system to unify and simplify IT operations.
+FlexArray storage virtualization software lets you bring your existing NetApp eSeries, EMC, HP, and Hitachi storage under your Clustered Data Ontap system.
+This unifies and simplifies IT operations.

 NetApp All-Flash Storage

 An abundance of flash storage can make up for a myriad of data center sins.
-Long known for the judicious use of flash in Flash-Cache, the All-Flash array is that much more awesome and is at a ridiculously inexpensive introductory price right now.
+Long known for the judicious use of flash in Flash-Cache, the All-Flash array is that much more awesome.
+It is at a ridiculously inexpensive introductory price right now.

 Formerly known as SteelStore and owned by Riverbed, the AltaVault appliance is your key to truly owning your data in the cloud.
 Works with darn near every brand of storage.
 People in the know call it ‘AwesomeVault’.

 Cloud Ontap is spun up easily inside Amazon AWS, Microsoft Azure, or IBM Softlayer for easy and economical storage on demand.